MartinThoma/phlasch/.github/README.md

 ### Shortener

-Shortener is the app which shortens all the links. it uses the following environment variables:
+Shortener is the app which shortens the links. it uses the following environment variables:

 - **SHORTENER_BASE**